benjaminyzg/benjaminyzg.github.io/README.md

 - 😴 Sleeping/Resting

 ## 🪧 Commercial Collaboration
-- Open for commercial collaboration in the area of advisory and consultancy work for government; capital market; healthcare and sustainability.
+- Open for commercial collaboration in the area of advisory and consultancy work for government; academia ; healthcare and sustainability.
 - Open to speak for a nominal fee in public international conference and forum.

 ## 🗂️ Academic Publications